 Both shoes are built to last, being made of materials that are machine washable.
 I have not had my Rothy’s long enough to test their washing capabilities, but have washed my Allbirds multiple times and they are still good as new.
 Both brands also claim to be good for the environment.
 According to their websites, Allbirds flats are made from eucalyptus tree fiber, castor bean oil, and Brazilian sugarcane; whereas Rothy’s are made from plastic water bottles and bio-based algae strobel boards.

 I think both shoes have their pros and cons.
 The companies themselves are both charitable, and the shoes are quality made and environmentally friendly.
 Which really narrows down the comparison to comfort, price, and personal style preference.
 If buying shoes for work and/or everyday, I don’t think you can go wrong with either brand.
-It’s true that Allbirds are a bit less pricey, but if you’re looking for something more stylish yet still comfortable, then maybe you’ll prefer the Rothy’s.
+It’s true that Allbirds are a bit less pricey, but if you’re looking for something more stylish yet still somewhat comfortable, then maybe you’ll prefer the Rothy’s.
+Personally, going forward I will buy Allbirds.

 What is your favorite brand of ballet flats?